 REGION-PROJECT_ID.cloudfunctions.net/visitme.
 The output should be identical to when you deployed it earlier to App Engine:

 As with most other codelabs and videos in the series, the baseline app functionality doesn't change.
-The purpose is to make a single modernization and have the app work exactly as before but with something newer, for example migrating from an older App Engine legacy service to its replacement Cloud standalone product, or you moved the app to another Google Cloud serverless platform.
-Today, it was the latter with moving your code from App Engine to Cloud Functions.
+The purpose is to apply one modernization technique and have the app work exactly as before but powered by newer infrastructure, for example migrating from an older App Engine legacy service to its replacement Cloud standalone product, or, as in the case of this tutorial, moving an app to another Google Cloud serverless platform.

 Congratulations for converting this small App Engine app to a Cloud Function!
-Another use case which could be appropriate would be breaking-up a large monolithic App Engine app into a series of microservices, each as a Cloud Function.
+Another appropriate use case: breaking-up a large monolithic App Engine app into a series of microservices, each as a Cloud Function.
 This is a more modern development technique resulting in a more "plug-and-play" component (a la " JAM stack") style.
 It allows for mixing and matching, and code reuse, which are two goals, but another benefit is that these microservices will continue to get debugged over time, meaning stable code and lower maintenance costs overall.

 Unfortunately Cloud Functions doesn't have a "disable" feature.
 Backup your code and just delete the function.
 You can always redeploy it with the same name later.
-On the other hand, if you're not going to continue with any other migrations and want to delete everything completely, shutdown your Cloud projects.
+However, if you're not going to continue with any other migration codelabs and want to delete everything completely, shut down your Cloud projects.

 Beyond this tutorial, other migration modules to look at include containerizing your App Engine app for Cloud Run.
 See the links to the Module 4 and Module 5 codelabs: